 In Response to National Sorry Day

 I haven’t signed the sorry book.
-It seemed to me to be too small a thing to do to express a very big feeling.
+It seemed to me to be

 My husband was one of the stolen children.